 Since there are almost 46 million households renting their home and more renters now than any time in the last 50 years, it makes sense to look at reasons why renting is the best decision for some people.

 Lower Monthly Payments.
 Although it isn’t true in all areas of the country, renting does save most people money each month.
-Monthly rent payments are usually less than mortgage payments that include taxes and insurance.
-And some tenants even get move-in bonuses or a free month as an incentive to sign a lease.
+Monthly rent payments are usually less than mortgage payments including taxes and insurance.
+And some tenants even get move-in bonuses.
+Others a free month as an incentive to sign a lease.

 Tenants may buy renters insurance to cover their belongings, but the premiums are much smaller than homeowner’s insurance.

 Utility, Maintenance, and Repair Costs are Minimized.
 Some leases include select utility costs like water and sewer.
 Maintenance charges for mowing, snow renewal, and trash collection are also part of many rental leases.
-At some larger apartment complexes, cable and internet are even included as standard services in a monthly rent payment.
+Some larger apartment complexes include cable and internet as standard services in monthly rent payments.